collective/awesome-volto/README.md

 - [ResOU](https://resou.osaka-u.ac.jp/ja) (ResOU is introducing official researched releases by the University of Osaka, Japan.
 Developed by CMScom, 2020)
 - [Stradanove](https://www.stradanove.it/) (Website of the Department of Youth Policies of the Municipality of Modena, developed by [RedTurtle](https://www.redturtle.it), 2020)
 - [Study guide at University of Jyväskylä](https://studyguide.jyu.fi/2020/en/) (Static website where [Volto is used as a headless CMS for authoring additional content](https://tech.blog.jyu.fi/2020/06/plone-volto-hasura-gatsbyjs-mashup/), 2020)
-- [Study in Denmark](https://studyindenmark.dk) (Study in Denmark is a Plone 6 website promoting higher education opportunities in Denmark.
-Developed by [Eau de web](https://eaudeweb.ro) for the Danish Ministry of Higher Education and Science, 2025)
 - [Talke Career Website](https://karriere.talke.com/) (Career website for [Talke](https://www.talke.com), one of the leading chemical and petrochemical logistics companies in Germany, developed by [kitconcept GmbH](https://kitconcept.com/en), 2020)
 - [UEU](https://www.ueu.eus) (Website for Udako Euskal Unibertsitatea, a non-profit University offering all its service only in Basque: courses, publications, ... developed by [CodeSyntax](https://www.codesyntax.com/en), 2023)
 - [Unione dei Comuni della Val Bisenzio](https://www.bisenzio.it/) (Website of the Municipality union of Val Bisenzio.
 Developed by [RedTurtle](https://www.redturtle.it), 2021)